 - Talking Book and Braille Center: Librarians at the library have been trained to offer assistance with audiobook downloads from the Braille and Audio Reading Database (BARD) for patrons who have been certified as eligible for these services through The Talking Book & Braille Center (TBBC) of the New Jersey State Library.
 The TBBC offers library services to New Jersey Residents of all ages—children, teens, and adults—whose ability to read may be affected by a physical impairment, a reading disability, or a vision impairment.

 Technology at the Library

 The Highland Park Public Library offers a full selection of computerized tools for every research need.
-These services include the online library catalog, Internet access for adults and children, word processors (with MicroSoft Office), wireless internet access and a menu of searchable online databases.
+These services include the online library catalog, Internet access for adults and children, Microsoft Word, Excel, PowerPoint, Publisher and Adobe Acrobat, wireless internet access and a menu of searchable online databases.